Straight to content

 According to Chris Moore, investing and accounting team lead at Wiltshire Pension Fund, and one of the report’s contributors, affordable housing provides them with “inflation-linked income with the potential for long-term capital appreciation – a perfect match for a long-term open pension scheme such as Wiltshire Pension Fund”.

-Pension funds, including local government pension schemes (LGPS) such as Wiltshire, are the biggest investors in Britain’s social and affordable housing sector, representing around 40% of the market, BCS said.
+Pension funds, including local government pension schemes (LGPS) such as Wiltshire, are the biggest investors in Britain’s social and affordable housing sector, representing around 40% of the market, BSC said.

 The positive impacts delivered by investing in affordable housing “are completely integral to the investment case”, said Moore.
 “Affordable housing provides very positive benefits to those on lower or median incomes, priced out of home ownership in the less secure private rental sector.”

-Throughout the years, BCS has regularly co-invested alongside several pension funds, including Greater Manchester, Strathclyde, and London CIV, in good quality social and affordable housing.
+Throughout the years, BSC has regularly co-invested alongside several pension funds, including Greater Manchester, Strathclyde, and London CIV, in good quality social and affordable housing.

 Growing sector